srImathE satakOpAya nama:

 - In the eighth pAsuram, emperumAn says that being together with AzhwAr is like eating butter in gOkulam.

-- In the ninth pAsuram, AzhwAr says that his association with emperumAn will be poisonous and emperumAn says he would sustain with that poison.
+- In the ninth pAsuram, AzhwAr says that his association with emperumAn will be poisonous for emperumAn and emperumAn says he would sustain with that poison.

-- In the tenth pAsuram, AzhwAr says emperumAn convinced him and started decorating paramapadham to welcome him.
+- In the tenth pAsuram, AzhwAr says that emperumAn convinced him (to remain with him) and started decorating paramapadham to welcome him.

 - Finally, AzhwAr explains the result for those who learned this decade.